baderaharsh/navigation-section-DeliMeals/README.md

 Step  7 - Completed the meals recipe page.
 Used Listiew for Ingredients and ListView + ListTile for the steps.
 Divider() used to insert ruler between the steps.

+Step 8 - Added Tabs to manage Categories page and Favourites page.